 - Costing and Budgets – The Agile software development process requires a project cost to be estimated at the start of the iteration.
 This helps the team to understand where to expend resources correctly during the development process.

-- High Quality Output – Agile Software Development processes deliver a superior quality product as the processes are divided into smaller parts which in turn make it easier to test and to maintain.
-This reduces errors and improves quality of the end product.
+- High-Quality Output – Agile Software Development processes deliver a superior quality product as the processes are divided into smaller parts which in turn make it easier to test and to maintain.
+This reduces errors and improves the quality of the end product.

 Disadvantages of Agile Software Development Methodology